qvdm/python-resume/README.md

 ├── requirements.txt
 ├── generator.py
 ├── Makefile
+├── resume.yml
+├── cover.yml
+├── signature.png
 └── README.md

 ```

+*generator.py* is the resume generator

+*resume|cover.yml* is the YAML source for the resume and cover letter

+*signature.pdf" is an image of your signature for the cover letter

 The *templates* directory contains the mako templates for transforming the
 YAML to output.
 It also contains the SCCS source for HTML output